arpastrana/compas_cem/README.rst

 Acknowledgements
 ================

-This material is based upon work supported by the U.S. National Science Foundation (NSF) under Grant No.OAC-2118201 and the `NSF Institute for Data Driven Dynamical Design <https://www.mines.edu/id4>`_.
+This work has been supported in part by the U.S. National Science Foundation under grant OAC-2118201 and the `NSF Institute for Data Driven Dynamical Design <https://www.mines.edu/id4>`_.

 License